 Second Language Learning and Language Teaching Website Vivian Cook SLA topics index

-Glossary of Teaching Methods
+Glossary of Language Teaching Methods

 Audiolingual teaching combined a learning theory based on ideas of habit-formation, and practice with a view of language as patterns and structures; it chiefly made students repeat sentences recorded on tape and practice structures in repetitive drills.
 Originating in the USA in the 1940s, its peak of popularity was probably the 1960s, though it was not much used in British-influenced EFL.
 (Note it is not usually abbreviated to ALM since these initials belong to a particular trade‑marked method).